 It can be easy to mistakenly design a solution based on your individual assumptions and experience, but all design solutions should be user-centric by default.
 User-centric design isn’t a new phenomenon but at some point, the misconception that design equals aesthetics emerged.

 Rather than focusing on just the look of a feature or solution, the core of any user-centric design is empathy; taking the time to understand the user, and design for their needs produces designs that are thoughtful, relevant, and accessible.
 In the context of design, empathy supersedes what you assume the user is thinking and feeling.
-Empathy, in the context of design, is an understanding based on thorough, pointed, user-research.
+It is an understanding based on thorough, pointed, user-research.

 Typical research activities Academy Xi teaches: